If you are unable to collect items from our Design Studio or if they are too big for your car we will do our best to deliver to you.

 Outside the UK, we’ll always quote a delivery charge on a case-by-case basis.

 When you get your delivery it is your responsibility to check the goods before you sign.
 In the unlikely event that there is visible damage you must get the courier to log this or you must sign as damaged.
-If external damage is not visible but damage is noticed when you open the packing you must report this to us immediately and certainly within 5 days.
+If external damage is not visible but damage is noticed when you open the packing you must report this to us immediately and certainly within 3 working days.
 Please take photos of the packaging, the labels and the damage and e-mail them across to us along with a detailed description of what has happened.

-We normally charge UK VAT (currently 20%) on all our prices where delivery is in the UK and the EU.
+We normally charge UK VAT (currently 20%) on all our prices where delivery is in the UK and in the EU.
 (There are certain exceptions.)
 To other countries we do not charge VAT but it becomes your responsibility to pay local taxes and import duty if applicable.
-In certain circumstances we will charge VAT and then refund it to you once we have documentary “proof of export” to a location outside the EU.
+In certain circumstances we will charge you UK VAT and then refund it to you once we have documentary “proof of export” to a location outside the EU.

 We ship fabric rolled on a cardboard tube to minimise creasing – this makes a parcel about 150cm long.
 Some sensitive fabrics are packed on a suspended tube inside a larger box.
 These can be unwieldy and are often 160cm long.
 Large rolls can be heavy, weighing in excess of 20kg.